Learn

 Average Interest on Student Loans Paid by Each Student in a Year

 The time it takes to pay back student loans varies and often depends on the amount of debt.
 The standard repayment plan is designed to have students pay off their loans in ten years.
 However, the reality is it takes longer for many people.
-One survey found the average time it took borrowers to pay off their student loans was 18.5 years.
+One survey found the average time it took borrowers to pay off their student loans was close to 20 years.

 Understand the Facts About Tuition